CIRCE (Coordinated Ionospheric Reconstruction CubeSat Experiment)

 |Instrument type||Other, Space environment, Data collection, Multiple direction/polarisation radiometers, Atmospheric chemistry|

-CIRCE (Coordinated Ionospheric Reconstruction CubeSat Experiment)Launch UK Payloads US Payloads References
+CIRCE (Coordinated Ionospheric Reconstruction CubeSat Experiment)Launch Mission Status UK Payloads US Payloads References

-CIRCE is a collaborative space mission between the UK Defence Science and Technology Laboratory (Dstl) and the US Naval Research Laboratory (NRL) in developing small satellite ionospheric physics capability.
-The overall aim of this collaboration is to build on our strong existing relationship in this area to address emerging priorities through joint research.
-Key areas of interest are improved space situational awareness, C4 (command, control, communications & computing), space weather and investigating options for affordable space capabilities.
+CIRCE was a collaborative space mission between the UK Defence Science and Technology Laboratory (Dstl) and the US Naval Research Laboratory (NRL) in developing small satellite ionospheric physics capability.
+The overall aim of this collaboration was to build on the existing relationship in this area to address emerging priorities through joint research.
+Key areas of interest were improved space situational awareness, C4 (command, control, communications & computing), space weather and investigating options for affordable space capabilities.
 1)

 The Ionosphere & Relevance of the Space Environment

 The Earth’s ionosphere occupies a region around 85 km to more than 600 km in altitude.
 Formed by solar radiation that ionizes the neutral species of the atmosphere, this charged plasma interacts with the ambient electric and magnetic fields in the near-Earth environment.
 Despite being orders of magnitude less dense than the neutral atmosphere around it, the ionosphere exhibits significant interaction with the upper atmosphere.
 The ionosphere can also transmit, refract and reflect radio waves.
 The ionized gases comprising the ionosphere have airglow signatures visible throughout the day and night, providing an opportunity for them to be observed and characterized.